 Start here.
 I also recommend that you attend writers conferences and join authors organizations in your home country to make connections with editors, agents, and fellow writers and to gain access to helpful resources.

-Can you refer me to your publisher or agent?
+Will you refer me to your publisher or agent?

-Can you send me a free book?
+Will you send me a free book?